Three Tips to Deliver Better Benefits for Less

 Our CUSO’s latest medical claims analytics report shows that credit unions’ per-employee-per-year (PEPY) medical claims costs are 23% less than other industries we evaluated.
 Are we as credit unions really 23% healthier than other industries?

-data says YES.
+Our data says YES.

 When we compare our credit union employee claims against other industries (both white and blue collar), our participating credit union employees perform 23% “better” than the average employee across other industries.
 Even when compared to other financial services employees, credit union employees still outperform their peers when it comes to gross PEPY medical claim costs.

 Technology can help HR departmentsreduce friction when delivering benefits to our most important assets – our employees.